rmosolgo/graphql-ruby/guides/fields/introduction.md

 ### Field Resolution

 In general, fields return Ruby values corresponding to their GraphQL return types.
-For example, a field with the return type `String` should return a Ruby string, and a field with the return type `[User!]!` should return a Ruby array with zero or more `User` objects in it.
+For example, a field with the return type `String` should return a Ruby string, and a field with the return type `[User!]!` should return a Ruby array with one or more `User` objects in it.

 By default, fields return values by: